stellar/soroban-quest/quests/5-custom-types/README.md

 **ALSO**: We're going to flip things around on you today!
 You've gotten pretty good at the deploy and invoke steps of the Soroban process (and, yes, you'll have to do those today, as well).
 But, how are your Rust chops??
-That's right, today you're going to be _writing_ some actual Rust in your contract!
+That's right, today you're going to be _writing_ some actual Rust for your contract!

 **For today's quest, you must create a set of custom types in your contract that conform to the specifications listed below.
 You must also deploy that contract, and then make the necessary invocations for each of the custom types.
-Finally, you must invoke the `verify` function of our verification contract `CA6S7UOMUHURW7IEOR732JGPUBEYZ2BWQELD2UPMERSX4J46SR3INXDG` so we can double-check your custom type definitions.**
+Finally, you must invoke the `verify` function of our verification contract `CBMKM3HNJXQ3HTO3AP5GLM5PHFVNHOMYQSITJULCKZAP6SI2COB23IES` so we can double-check your custom type definitions.**

 ## Table of Contents <!-- omit in toc -->